appseconnect/docs/_posts/Deployment/2018-11-20-gettingstarted-with-deployment.md

 The Adapter is loaded dynamically by the Agent and calls some specific methods using a fixed contract defined as an interface.

-3) PLUGINS - Plugin for AEC Database of Agent to Support any DBMS at client side/client-server such that AEC can support databases like MYSQL,HANA,OLE-DB, Oracle, etc. for keeping a log and other transaction details.
+3) **PLUGINS** - Plugin for AEC Database of Agent to Support any DBMS at client side/client-server such that AEC can support databases like MYSQL,HANA,OLE-DB, Oracle, etc. for keeping a log and other transaction details.

-4) ADDONS - AEC Add-on extends the functionality of a certain program but they are usually meant to function on a certain program.
+4) **ADD ONS** - AEC Add-on extends the functionality of a certain program but they are usually meant to function on a certain program.

-5) EXTENSIONS - APPSeCONNECT extension is something that is specific to the browser, and they are a bit different on each browser, but tend to be able to learn more about the overall state of the browser; they may be automatically added to pages, accessible separately from a page, etc.
+5) **EXTENSIONS** - APPSeCONNECT extension is something that is specific to the browser, and they are a bit different on each browser, but tend to be able to learn more about the overall state of the browser; they may be automatically added to pages, accessible separately from a page, etc.